randyau/yt_dl/README.md

 Files are saved in output/

+It keeps a local pickle file (record.pickle) of past URLs it has successfully downloaded.
+This lets you re-run the script to overcome the occasional error.

 ## Dependencies

 Uses the most recent version of **pytube**, you might have to git clone